-It works for people and for things but the people-use is the more common one, I think.
-Especially the noun Unterbringung is something you’ll find a lot in context of vacation and travel.
+As you can see, it works for people and for things but the people-use is the more common one, I think.
+Especially the noun die Unterbringung is something you’ll find a lot in context of vacation and travel.

-Beibringen means to teach or to show and it does make sense when you think of it as kind of delivering knowledge or skill to someone.
+Yup, beibringen means to teach or to show and it does kind of make sense if you think of it as kind of delivering knowledge or skill to someone.

 - Ich weiß nicht, wie ich meiner Freundin beibringen soll, dass ich ihren Laptop kaputt gemacht habe.

 - I don’t know how to tell my girlfriend that I broke her laptop.

 Just note that beibringen has the focus on completion.
 So it is not a good fit for the act of studying.

 But it’s definitely one to add to your active vocabulary and all the textbooks can now feel bad for not including it.
 Stupid textbooks.
 Have no idea what they’re doing.